Blake-Herbert/Lumberjack-Typing-Adventure/README.md

 2. Make your application an API

 I have satisfied this requirement by adding an API containing seeded high scores.
 The console app sends a get request to the API which can be viewed under the "scores" menu.
+The console app also sends a post request after completing a game.

 3. Make your application asynchonous